Gorbachev, experts baffled by U.S. withdrawal from nuclear arms deal

 Trump said that Russia has for years been violating the Intermediate-range Nuclear Forces Treaty, or INF.

 He's not the first president to make this allegation.
-President Barack Obama said much the same.
+President Barack Obama accused Russia of the same.

 Many experts agree that Moscow continues to break the rules and flout the pact, but despite that some say ripping up the agreement is a bad idea.